Being Kind to AI Will Consume More Tokens?

 But here’s something worth considering: your conversations with AI don’t just disappear into the void.
 Many AI systems use interactions to improve their models over time.
 This means that when you’re polite and kind in your prompts, you’re actually contributing to making AI more polite and helpful in the future.
 If millions of people start being more courteous with AI, future versions will learn that this is how humans naturally communicate.

 This becomes especially important when we think about younger generations who are growing up with AI as a normal part of their lives.
 Kids and teenagers are learning how to interact with these systems right now, and the patterns they establish could shape how AI responds for years to come.
 If we normalize polite, respectful communication with AI, we’re essentially teaching future AI models that this is the standard way humans like to interact.
-On the flip side, if everyone starts being rude and demanding, that becomes the learned behavior pattern too.
+On the flip side, if everyone starts being rude and demanding, that becomes the learned behaviour pattern too.